EliotKhachi/publicZk/202312092003/README.md

 1. Train an LLM to generate models (XML/JSON/SysML) for you.
 Should probably include a built-in text editor to correct any improperly generated text.
     * Downside is that it requires organizations to either trust their data with a LLM/Cloud provider, or have them run their own LLM on premises.
     * Competes with Cameo Systems Modeler.
 Could charge a higher pricepoint since a natural-language interface is easier to learn and more effective.
 2. Build a simple model integration tool that updates the model by linking an internally-built analysis tool.
 The user configures the inputs, links the script, and the script's outputs updates the model.
 Could start with integrating Excel/Python/C/C++ scripts.
+Doesn't necessarily have a competitive advantage.
+One idea to be competitive is to take a different approach and develop an SDK as opposed to a GUI.
+Integration between software gets complicated and current vendors deal with this by developing many different plug-ins, but those plug-ins remain rigid.
+An SDK provides flexibility.
     * Competes with Ansys ModelCenter

 ## Why At All and Why Now?
+* MBSE adoption is being encouraged by the international council of systems engineers (INCOSE), the Department of Defense (DoD), and the National Astronautics and Space Administration (NASA).
+In addition to the aerospace industry, the automotive and medical industries are also beginning to adopt it.
 * NASA has a vision for MBSE adoption within their organization by 2029.
 [Future MBSE Vision and Strategy Bridge for NASA](https://ntrs.nasa.gov/api/citations/20210014025/downloads/TM-20210014025.pdf)
 * INCOSE has been pushing for MBSE adoption since 2011.
 * The Object Management Group (OMG) published a beta specification for version 2 of their Systems Modeling Language, SysMLv2, in June 2023 [[What is SysML?](../202110032315)], leading to a final adopted SysML v2 specification in 2024.